 Within an entry of the outline tree, hand-formatted lists can provide additional structure.
-They also provide a way to create lists of checkboxes (see Section 5.5 [Checkboxes], page 33).
-Org-mode supports editing such lists, and the HTML exporter (see Chapter 10 [Exporting], page 59) does parse and format them.
+They also provide a way to create lists of checkboxes (see Section 5.5 [Checkboxes], page 34).
+Org-mode supports editing such lists, and the HTML exporter (see Chapter 10 [Exporting], page 64) does parse and format them.

 Org-mode knows ordered and unordered lists.
-Unordered list items start with '-', '+', or ''6 as bullets.
+Unordered list items start with '-', '+', or '', as bullets.
 Ordered list items start with '1.' or '1)'.
 Items belonging to the same list must have the same indentation on the first line.
 In particular, if an ordered list reaches number '10.', then the 2-digit numbers must be written left-aligned with the other numbers in the list.
 Indentation also determines the end of a list item.
 It ends before the next line that is indented like the bullet/number, or less.
-For example:
+Empty lines are part of the previous item, so you can have several paragraphs in one item.
+If you would like an emtpy line to terminate all currently open plain lists, configure the variable org-empty-line-terminates-plain-lists.
+Here is an for example:

-- Lord of the Rings
+Lord of the Rings

-- My favorite scenes are (in this order)
+My favorite scenes are (in this order)

 - 1. The attack of the Rohirrim

-- 2. Eowyns fight with the witch king + this was already my favorite scene in the book
+- 2. Eowyns fight with the witch king

+- + this was already my favorite scene in the book

 - + I really like Miranda Otto.

-- Peter Jackson being shot by Legolas
+- 3. Peter Jackson being shot by Legolas

-on DVD only - He makes a really funny face when it happens. - But in the end, not individual scenes matter but the film as a whole.
+- on DVD only

+He makes a really funny face when it happens.

+But in the end, not individual scenes matter but the film as a whole.

-Org-mode supports these lists by tuning filling and wrapping commands to deal with them correctly7.
+Org-mode supports these lists by tuning filling and wrapping commands to deal with them correctly8.